rusting-in-space/fuzzyfold/README.md

 open-source code development projects would be helpful, but is not a must.

-Goal of the fuzzyfold workspace is to provide both production-ready code for scientic analysis, while also inviting code contributions from a larger community.
+Goal of the fuzzyfold workspace is to provide both production-ready code for scientific analysis, while also inviting code contributions from a larger community.
 Thus, we welcome new developers to contribute to both new and existing crates.
-However, the fuzzyfold crate itself should only re-export the "highest tier" production-ready code and corresponding commandline interfaces.
+However, the fuzzyfold crate itself should only re-export the 'highest tier' production-ready code and corresponding command-line interfaces.

-For benchmarking of the stochastic simutation algorithm:
+For benchmarking of the stochastic simulation algorithm:

     ```cargo bench --workspace```